crcn/mojojs.com/content/pages/home/ideas.md

 - Isomorphic - Run code on the server, and in the browser.

 - Extensible - Mojo is plugin-based at its core.
+Easily use whatever library

 - Testable - very fast, and very easy.
 You can even run tests in Node.js.